nblmc/geoservices-docs/atlascope/creating/masking.md

 !> If no data found in file: <br> 1.
 Open metadata in Atom <br> 2. [line-ending-selector](https://atom.io/packages/line-ending-selector "line-ending-selector") <br> 3.
 Save <br> 4.
 Try again!

-If **still no data** after taking above steps, export the entire metadata table from Airtable as a .csv, and copy records from the downloaded copy.
-Sometimes copying records directly from Airtable preserves some character formatting QGIS does not like.

 8. Add → Close